GoogleChromeLabs/webpack-libs-optimizations/README.md

 All browsers that support `<script type="module">` also support modern JS features like `async`/`await`, arrow functions and classes.
 Use this feature to build two versions of the bundle and make modern browsers load only the modern code.
 For the guide, see [the Philip Walton’s article](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/).

 ## history

+History is a library for managing session history in JS. [npm package](https://www.npmjs.com/package/history)

 ### [`babel-plugin-transform-imports`⤵️](#babel-plugin-transform-imports)